rploeg/Azure-Digital-Twins-and-MXchip/README.md

-# Azure Digital Twins with the Microsoft MXchip AZ3166
+# Connect the Microsoft MXchip AZ3166 with Azure Digital Twins

 ## Goal